Learn to repair and renovate degraded turf.

 Carry out turf consultancy, conducting site inspections and giving appropriate recommendations.

-Develop solutions for the repair of damaged turf.
+Develop appropriate solutions for the repair of damaged turf.

-Identify the cause of deteriorating condition in a selected turf
+Identify causes of deterioration in a specific turf surface.

-Explain different repair techniques for control of problems identified.
+Explain various repair techniques for controlling problems that have been identified.

-Develop turf renovation programs for different types of turf facilities
+Develop turf renovation programs for different turf surfaces

 How to Repair Compacted Turf